Tomba!: Release

 Tomba! was released in Japan on December 25, 1997.
 Promotional plush figures of Tomba and a Koma Pig were distributed in limited quantities around the game's original release date.
 The figures were also offered as prizes in a sweepstake run by Gamers' Republic in 1999.

-Though Whoopee Camp retained a close relationship with Capcom, the North American publishing rights for Tomba! were given to Sony Computer Entertainment.
-Tomba! was released in North America on July 16, 1998 and in Europe on August 28, 1998.
+The international publishing rights for Tomba! were given to Sony Computer Entertainment.
+Tomba! was released in North America on July 16, 1998, and in Europe on August 28, 1998.
 The international release was improved, with shorter load times, more responsive controls, Gouraud shading on background elements, and other visual improvements.
 The intro theme "Paradise" was retained for the American release, but with the vocals removed.
-The game is titled Tombi! in European territories; Erik Engström of Hardcore Gaming 101 speculated that the change was motivated by the fact that "tomba" is an Italian word meaning "grave".
-The theme song of the television series No Sweat was used as the opening theme for the European version.
+The game is titled Tombi! in European territories; Erik Engström of Hardcore Gaming 101 speculated the change was motivated by the fact that "tomba" is an Italian word meaning "grave" (cognate with the English "tomb").
+The opening theme for the European version is "No Sweat" by North & South, which was also used as the theme song of the television series of the same name.

 Tomba! was re-released on the PlayStation Network in Japan on July 6, 2011.
 Distributor MonkeyPaw Games spent one year formulating an English-language distribution deal with Sony and Fujiwara.
 The English-language version of Tomba! was re-released on the PlayStation Network in North America on June 19, 2012 and in Europe on October 3, 2012.
 The deal between MonkeyPaw Games, Sony and Fujiwara did not initially include the game's sequel, and the involved parties elected to wait until Tomba!'s re-release showed satisfactory sales figures before arranging the sequel's re-release.
-In the month of its North American debut, Tomba! was the third best-selling PS one Classic.
+In the month of its North American debut, Tomba! was the third best-selling PSOne Classic.

+Special edition

+On July 12, 2023, Limited Run Games announced they would be working with Fujiwara to release an enhanced version of Tomba! on Nintendo Switch, PlayStation 4, PlayStation 5 and Windows.
+Tomba!
+Special Edition, was released on PlayStation 5, Nintendo Switch and Steam on August 1, 2024, with the PlayStation 4 version launching in 2025.

+The special edition runs on Limited Run Games' Carbon Engine (a modified version of PCSX) and features a new soundtrack by Fujita.
+The soundtrack for the enhanced version is arranged from the original compositions Fujita created with a synthesizer, as opposed to the tracks from the PlayStation version, which used sampled audio.
+The special edition is not an enhanced port as such, but instead the original ROM running with some enhancements such as save states available.
+Additionally, a "museum mode" features game documentation, art assets and advertising material.